lubricantR/TESCO/README.md

 ### 3. Computation Graph Scheduling (GPT-2 Support)
 We discovered scheduling issues within the ONNX computation graph that led to inference failures for GPT-2.
 We improved the **graph scheduling logic** to ensure the model executes correctly and efficiently.
+---
+# Reproduction of Mosformer Experiments (CCS ’25)

+This section details the reproduction process for the experiments presented in **Mosformer**.

+## Online Phase: End-to-End Evaluation
+We successfully executed and verified the end-to-end performance of the following models using the provided source code:
+*   **GPT-2**
+*   **BERT**

+These tests were performed directly using the scripts and configurations provided in the official repository.

+## Offline Phase: Methodology & Estimation
+A limitation of the official Mosformer codebase is that it contains only the **online execution logic**.
+For offline resource generation, the authors cite the use of an external library, `NSSMPClib`.

+To accurately reproduce the offline communication and time costs, we adopted a calculation-based approach:

+1.  **Component Analysis**: We identified that all non-linear operations in Mosformer rely on **MSB (Most Significant Bit)** protocols and **Lookup Tables (LUT)**.
+2.  **Online Instrumentation**: We modified the Mosformer online source code by inserting counters into the relevant functions.
+This allowed us to record exactly how many times MSB and LUTs (of various sizes) were invoked during inference.
+These counts correspond to the number of offline keys required.
+3.  **Offline Benchmarking**: We executed the `NSSMPClib` library (specifically the Function Secret Sharing implementations) to measure the communication volume and runtime required to generate a *single* key for both LUTs and DCFs (Distributed Comparison Functions).
+4.  **Total Cost Calculation**: We derived the total offline overhead by multiplying the unit generation costs (from Step 3) by the total usage counts (from Step 2).

+## Artifacts and Modifications
+We have packaged our modified environment, including the instrumented code for counting key usage, into a compressed archive:

+*   **File**: `Mosformer.zip`

+To reproduce our results:
+1. Extract this archive into the corresponding path within the Mosformer environment.
+2. Run the testing scripts following the instructions provided in the original paper.